ncullen93/docs/README.md

 - encourage the use of notes (:::note TEXT HERE :::) and tips (:::tip TEXT HERE :::) to give the articles a little color pop

+- for code blocks, use three backticks and `r` or `python` to denote languages.
+The languages should not be capitalized.

 ## Other notes

 - The ants.dev platform pulls from the raw files for the markdown documents, and these